bugle-tech/assignment-2022/README.md

 6. The Course thumbnail can be saved at the local filesystem (server) or some Cloud provider, such as AWS S3.
 It's up to you.
 7. A Course may have `Chapters`
 8. A Chapter may contain a `Content`, which can be a `Video`, `Quiz` etc. It's ok if the Chapter has only one type of content, i.e `Video`
-9. A `Video` can be uploaded to the loca filesystem (server) or some Cloud provider, you're free to choose one or both
+9. A `Video` can be uploaded to the local filesystem (server) or some Cloud provider, you're free to choose one or both
 10. A Course may have an `Audience`, which will be the Users allowed to see the Course
 11. A User may see and take Courses